International Software Testing Qualifications Board: Pre-conditions

 Such rules are depicted from a graphical point of view in the ISTQB Product Portfolio map.

 ISTQB provides a list of referenced books from some previous syllabi online.

 Exams

 The Foundation and Advanced exams consist of multiple choice tests.

 Certification is valid for life (Foundation Level and Advanced Level), and there is no requirement for recertification.

-For the two Experts levels (divided in the subjects: Improving the Test Process and Test Management) the certfication expires after 5 years.
+For the two Experts levels (divided in the subjects: Improving the Test Process and Test Management) the certification expires after 5 years.

 ISTQB Member boards are responsible for the quality and the auditing of the examination.
 Worldwide there are testing boards in 67 countries (date: April 2021).
 Authorized exam providers are also able to offer exams including e-exams.
 The current list of exam provider you can find on the dedicated page.

 Content

 The current ISTQB Foundation Level certification is based on the 2023 syllabus.
 The Foundation Level qualification is suitable for anyone who needs to demonstrate practical knowledge of the fundamental concepts of software testing including people in roles such as testers, test analysts, test engineers, test consultants, test managers, user acceptance testers and software developers.

 It is also appropriate for individuals who need a basic understanding of software testing including project managers, quality managers, software development managers, business analysts, IT directors and management consultants.

 The different Advanced Level exams are more practical and require deeper knowledge in special areas.
 Test Manager deals with planning and control of the test process.
 Test Analyst concerns, among other things, reviews and black box testing methods.
 Technical Test Analyst includes component tests (also called unit test), requiring knowledge of white box testing and non-functional testing methods – this section also includes test tools.